Cysticercosis: Neurocysticercosis

 Asymptomatic cysts, such as those discovered incidentally on neuroimaging done for another reason, may never lead to symptomatic disease and in many cases do not require therapy.
 Calcified cysts have already died and involuted.
 Seizures can also occur in individuals with only calcified cysts.

 Neurocysticercosis may present as hydrocephalus and acute onset seizures, thus the immediate therapy is emergent reduction of intracranial pressure and anticonvulsant medications.
 Once the seizures have been brought under control, antihelminthic treatments may be undertaken.
-The decision to treat with antiparasitic therapy is complex and based on the stage and number of cysts present, their location, and the persons specific symptoms.
+The decision to treat with antiparasitic therapy is complex and based on the stage and number of cysts present, their location, and the person's specific symptoms.

 Adult Taenia solium are easily treated with niclosamide, and is most commonly used in taeniasis.
-However cysticercosis is a complex disease and requires careful medication.
-Praziquantel (PZQ) is the drug of choice.
-In neurocysticercosis praziquantel is widely used.
-Albendazole appears to be more effective and a safe drug for neurocysticercosis.
-In complicated situation a combination of praziquantel, albendazole and steroid (such as corticosteroids to reduce the inflammation) is recommended.
-In the brain the cysts can be usually found on the surface.
-Most cases of brain cysts are found by accident, during diagnosis for other ailments.
-Surgical removals are the only option of complete removal even if treated successfully with medications.
+However, cysticercosis is a complex disease and requires careful medication.
+Praziquantel (PZQ) is most often the drug of choice for neurocysticercosis.
+Albendazole is also a viable (and potentially superior) drug for the disease, and it has a lower cost and fewer drug interactions than praziquantel.
+In more complex situations, a combination of praziquantel, albendazole and steroids (such as corticosteroids to reduce the inflammation) is recommended.
+In the brain, the cysts can be usually found on the surface.
+Most brain cysts are found by accident, often while searching for other ailments.
+Surgical removals are the only way to completely remove cysts, even if symptoms have been treated successfully with medications.

 Antiparasitic treatment should be given in combination with corticosteroids and anticonvulsants to reduce inflammation surrounding the cysts and lower the risk of seizures.
-When corticosteroids are given in combination with praziquantel, cimetidine is also given, as corticosteroids decrease action of praziquantel by enhancing its first pass metabolism.
-Albendazole is generally preferable over praziquantel due to its lower cost and fewer drug interactions.
+When corticosteroids are given in combination with praziquantel, cimetidine is also given, as corticosteroids decrease the action of praziquantel by enhancing its first pass metabolism.

-Surgical intervention is much more likely to be needed in cases of intraventricular, racemose, or spinal neurocysticercosis.
-Treatments includes direct excision of ventricular cysts, shunting procedures, and removal of cysts via endoscopy.
+Surgical intervention is much more likely to be needed in intraventricular, racemose, or spinal neurocysticercosis.
+Treatments include direct excision of ventricular cysts, shunting procedures, and removal of cysts via endoscopy.

 Eyes

 In eye disease, surgical removal is necessary for cysts within the eye itself as treating intraocular lesions with anthelmintics will elicit an inflammatory reaction causing irreversible damage to structural components.
 Cysts outside the globe can be treated with anthelmintics and steroids.
-Treatment recommendations for subcutaneous cysticercosis includes surgery, praziquantel and albendazole.
+Treatment recommendations for subcutaneous cysticercosis include surgery, praziquantel, and albendazole.

-Skin

-In general, subcutaneous disease does not need specific therapy.
-Painful or bothersome cysts can be surgically removed.

 Epidemiology

 Regions

 Taenia solium is found worldwide, but is more common where pork is part of the diet.
 Cysticercosis is most prevalent where humans live in close contact with pigs.
 Therefore, high prevalences are reported in Mexico, Latin America, West Africa, Russia, India, Pakistan, North-East China, and Southeast Asia.
 In Europe it is most widespread among Slavic people.
 However, reviews of the epidemiological in Western and Eastern Europe shows there are still considerable gaps in our understanding of the disease also in these regions.

-The frequency has decreased in developed countries owing to stricter meat inspection, better hygiene and better sanitation of facilities.